Throughput-Optimal Scheduling Algorithms for LLM Inference and AI Agents: Fluid Model Proof of Part (b)

-Recall the DTMC model of the LLM engine introduced in Section 2.
-It is convenient to repeat the load condition (2.7) here, namely
+In this appendix, we prove Part~(b) (stability) of \cref{thm:main} using the fluid limit technique~\citep{dai1995positive,dai2020processing}.
+Part~(a) (instability) is proved directly in the main text.
+Given the fluid limit technique developed in \cref{sec:limit}, Part~(a) also easily follows from Theorem 3.1 and Proposition 5.1 of \citet{Dai1996}.
+We restate the load condition \cref{eq:load<} here for convenience:

-where $b$ is token budget, $m_p$ and $m_b$ are mean prefill and decode token sizes of a request, $t_p$ is the processing time of a full batch, and $\lambda$ is the request arrival rate.
-In this appendix, we will first introduce the dynamics of the processing model of the LLM engine in Section~\ref{sec:dynamics}.
-We will next define the fluid model of the LLM engine and prove the fluid model operating under any work-conserving scheduling algorithm is stable under load condition (\ref{eq:load-a}) in Section~\ref{sec:fm}.
-In Section~\ref{sec:limit}, we introduce fluid limits that justify the fluid model equations in the fluid model.
-In Section~\ref{sec:stability}, we give a proof of Theorem 1 in Section 2.
+where $b_{\max}$ is the token budget, $m_p$ and $m_d$ are the mean prefill and decode token sizes, $t_{b_{\max}}$ is the processing time of a full batch, and $\lambda$ is the request arrival rate.
+The appendix is organized as follows.
+In \cref{sec:dynamics}, we introduce the dynamics of the processing model.
+In \cref{sec:fm}, we define the fluid model and prove it is stable under \cref{eq:load-a}.
+In \cref{sec:limit}, we introduce fluid limits that justify the fluid model equations.
+In \cref{sec:stability}, we complete the proof of \cref{thm:main}.

-Although Theorem 1 has been proved in Appendix A without invoking fluid limit technique when random variables in (2.1) are bounded.
-However, in the setting of AI agents served by a network of LLM engines, fluid limit technique will be useful, even critical, to study maximal stability of many scheduling algorithms.
-Readers are referred to~\citep{dai2020processing} and references there for a detailed coverage of fluid limit technique for studying stochastic processing network stability.
+While a simpler, self-contained Lyapunov proof of Part~(b) (stability) is also given in \cref{sec:proof-thm-main}, the fluid limit technique developed here is more flexible and extends naturally to the network settings of \cref{sec:AI-agent}.
+Readers are referred to~\citep{dai2020processing} for a detailed treatment of the fluid limit technique for stochastic processing networks.